 Louisa has something for everyone.
 The County’s economy is diverse and growing, underscored by strong manufacturing, agricultural and service sectors.
-Our charming past includes Civil War battles, Jack Jouett's famous ride and numerous historic structures.
+Our storied past includes Civil War battles, Jack Jouett's famous ride and numerous historic structures.
 Louisa’s schools are innovative and effective, driven by a commitment to excellence in academics, extracurricular activities, and technical education.
 Our award-winning government is responsive and caring, led by a Board of Supervisors committed to core values and focused on our future.
 From a financial standpoint, the County represents a strong value for our citizens, businesses and visitors.
 Louisa’s 514 square miles encompass numerous attractions including Lake Anna, the third largest lake in Virginia and a premier location for water activities.

 If you’re already in Louisa, I’m glad you’re here.
 If not, I invite you to enjoy everything Louisa has to offer.
 Thanks for visiting us online – we’re here to serve and glad to help.